Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: INTRODUCTION

-In this manuscript, we investigate such possibilities by coupling multiple MSSs by indirect tunneling processes to a common bulk to form MS bands, whose low-energy theory we derive with Green's function techniques previously used in magnetic adatom systems~\cite{PhysRevLett.114.106801,PhysRevB.104.245133,Li2016}.
-While single MSSs are gapped, we demonstrate that these bands can intersect the Fermi energy, which is essential for realizing topologically non-trivial phases.
-Since time-reversal-symmetry is naturally preserved, the MS bands belong to symmetry class DIII, in comparison with the Shiba bands which belong to symmetry class D due to the magnetic impurities~\cite{PhysRevB.88.155420}.
+In this manuscript, we investigate the topological electronic phases of MS bands formed by coupling multiple MSSs via indirect tunneling processes to a common bulk.
+To this end, we adapt the Green’s function techniques developed for magnetic adatom systems~\cite{PhysRevLett.114.106801,PhysRevB.104.245133,Li2016}.
+Since time-reversal symmetry is naturally preserved, the MS bands belong to symmetry class DIII, in contrast to Shiba bands which belong to symmetry class D due to the magnetic impurities~\cite{PhysRevB.88.155420}.
+Achieving topologically nontrivial phases in class DIII by proximity-induced superconductivity from the s-wave parent superconductor alone is impossible to achieve, due to the no-go theorem of Ref.~\cite{PhysRevB.94.161110}.
+Yet, in the presence of small repulsive electron interactions inside the corrals that break this prerequisite, we demonstrate that the MS bands can intersect the Fermi energy, leading to topologically nontrivial phenomenology.
+Regarding experimental signatures, the MS bands show no sensitivity to the spin-polarization of differential conductance STM measurements, in contrast to Shiba bands and accommodate distinct Kramers' protected double Majorana features in 1D and helical propagating Majorana modes in 2D.
 Non-trivial phases in this class require unconventional superconducting correlations and a SU(2)-spin symmetry breaking mechanism~\cite{PhysRevB.88.134523,PhysRevB.94.161110,PhysRevB.96.161407,PhysRevLett.121.196801}, which in our case is achieved by non-vanishing Rashba spin-orbit coupling (SOC) in the superconducting bulk.
+Physically, the Rashba SOC is motivated by the crystal inversion symmetry breaking in the direction perpendicular to the host material's surface in combination with spin-orbit coupling in the atomic levels~\cite{Bihlmayer2022}.
+For more complex materials, such as Bi/Ag(111) surface alloys, structural anisotropies on the confinement surface lead to additional unconventional Rashba bands and an emerging singlet-triplet superconducting order parameter competition~\cite{PhysRevB.79.245428,PhysRevB.76.073310,PhysRevB.110.134517}.